-Try different combinations by moving the handles upwards/inwards and downwards/outwards.
-We recommend aligning the glass draft shield so that only those parts are opened that are required for loading.
-The balance then operates faster due to less disturbing air flows than with a fully open draft shield.
+Try out different combinations by moving the handles up or down.
+We recommend setting the glass draft shield so that only the door required for loading is opened.
+The balance then operates faster due to less disturbing air flows than with a fully open glass draft shield.